Family cheers on Valley native Sierra Hyland as Team Mexico battles for bronze medal in Tokyo

 VISALIA, California.
-(KSEE) – The family of a Central Valley native held a watch party to cheer her and her team on as they went for bronze in the Tokyo Olympics.
+(KGPE) – The family of a Central Valley native held a watch party to cheer her and her team on as they went for bronze in the Tokyo Olympics.

 Visalia native Sierra Hyland and Team Mexico lost the game to Team Canada 2-3.